-Tooth abscess treatment.
+Tooth abscess treatment:

 Because both types of dental abscess are caused by bacteria, they can be treated with antibiotics, at least initially.
 The difference is in the best antibiotic for each.
-Read more about this at tooth abscess antibiotics.
+Read more about this at Tooth Abscess Antibiotics.

 Final tooth abscess treatment will take a bit more than antibiotics, though.
 Generally speaking, a dead tooth will either need root canal treatment if you want to save it, or else you will need to get the tooth removed.

 A gum abscess next to a tooth will need some sort of gum treatment, usually with a dental hygienist.
 This involves several visits to clean under the gum where the problem is, to settle the gum down.
-Then the hygienist will need to show you how to clean your teeth better, to prevent an abscess comong back.
+Then the hygienist will need to show you how to clean your teeth better, to prevent an abscess coming back.